 During the 2013 fiscal year, the organization received a \$3,990,000 CMHC forgivable mortgage representing the federal funding portion for the Good Shepherd Square Housing Project, forgivable on March 31, 2032 provided all the requirements of the Ontario Affordable Housing Program contribution agreement have been met by the organization.
-In addition, the organization receives a monthly subsidy of \$41,093 (2023 - \$43,485 monthly subsidy, interest rate of 5.2%, term one from August 2012 to August 2022) from the Ontario Ministry of Housing.
+In addition, the organization receives a monthly subsidy of \$41,093 from the Ontario Ministry of Housing.
 This subsidy represents total interest and loan principal of \$6,510,000 to be advanced over 20 years at an interest rate of 3.96% compounded semi-annually for term two from August 2022 to August 2032.
 This subsidy is applied towards the Good Shepherd Square housing term loan advanced to the organization as disclosed in Note 16.
 During the 2021 fiscal year, the organization received a \$250,000 forgivable loan for capital cost renovations related to the McGinty House property which is forgivable over 15 years ending in March 2037.
+During the 2025 fiscal year, the organization received a \$4,500,000 Mutlti-Unit Residential Acquisition Program forgivable mortgage related to the 201 Vaughan Road property which is forgivable over 99 years ending in March 2123.
 For these financial statements, the forgivable mortgages and loan principal subsidy are included in deferred contributions related to capital assets and are recognized as revenue in accordance with the policy outlined in Note 1(e).

-The unforgiven amount as at March 31, 2024 is \$4,206,666 (2023 - \$4,223,333).
+The unforgiven amount as at March 31, 2025 is \$8,644,544 (2024 - \$4,206,666).
 The estimated unforgiven amounts at the year end for the next five years are as follows: